emilypx/appfair.github.io/index.md

 Only the portion of your app contained in your app organization's `/App` fork is required to be covered by the AGPL.
 You can develop the bulk of your app in a separate repository, which can be covered by any license of your choosing (provided the source code is available for the `Integration` phase of the process).

-### How an I monetize my app?

-Apps available through the **App Fair.app** catalog browser application are always free.
-Activating GitHub sponsorships will enable your account to accept financial contributions to your project through any of the supported funding model platforms: GitHub Sponsors, Patreon, Open Collective, Ko-fi, Tidelift, Community Bridge, Liberapay, IssueHunt, and Otechie.
-When sponsorships are enabled, your app's container will automatically add a Help menu link to the sponsorship service.